 If you'd like to help, but don't want to give a talk, there are

 several things to help with.
-We need posters, flyers, and
+We would need posters, flyers, and

-signs made; we need someone to do some outreach to like-minded
+signs made; we need someone to make contact with like-minded

 organizations; as well as a point of contact for the organization of

 future tech talks.
 If interested in handling any of